uwmyuan/f1tenth_coursekit/lectures/ModuleE/lecture18.rst

 ======================================================

 **Overview:**
-	This lecture is more of a short tutorial than a traditional lecture.
-You will learn how to install the use the simulator on your machine.
+	This lecture is the second lecture in the vision series.

 **Topics Covered:**
-	-	Why use a simulator?
+	-	Vision
-	-	How to install and use the F1TENTH simulator
+	-	April Tags

 **Associated Assignment:**
 	* :ref:`Lab 8: Perception and Planning <doc_lab8>`